Yuga-04/EmployeeManagement/README.md

 ## 🔐 Employee Login

 This is the login screen for employees.
 Users can enter their credentials to securely access their dashboard and manage their profile and tasks.
+- Employee can login using their employee id and password.

 ![Employee Login](./Images/emplogin.jpg)